 Another limitation is that we did not include aspects of phenotyping code lists dependent on secondary care hospital data, mainly because only approximately 60% of our sample had available linkage to such data.
 This did restrict our investigation to non-communicable conditions, with exclusion of approximately 25 available machine readable algorithms for infections/infectious conditions (9).
 Test data has also been shown to be subject to large practice (43), temporal and age-related variation (44), and given the added challenges of interpreting test results in the context of missing reference ranges etc., we opted to use only diagnosis Read codes.
 Despite this fact, our inclusion of 273 conditions, considered individually and as 15 grouped categories provides a comprehensive investigation at varying degrees of granularity.
-Finally, we recognize that dental complications are common in XLH (45), however, due to the nature of provision of dental care in the UK healthcare system, dental comorbidity was not collected.
+Finally, we recognize that dental complications are common in XLH (45), however, due to the nature of provision of dental care in the UK healthcare system, information on dental comorbidity was not collected.

 Conclusion

 We have confirmed the excess of comorbidities associated with neurological and endocrine conditions in XLH patients compared with matched controls, and have identified higher prevalence of psychological health issues and worse social deprivation.
-These findings should inform development of clinical practice guidelines and decisions around health and social care provision for this patient group.
+These findings have implications for clinical practice guidelines and decisions around health and social care provision for this patient group.

-Role of the funding source
+Funding

+Kyowa Kirin International provided funding for this project to the University of Oxford.
 The funder of the study had no role in the study design, data collection, data analysis, data interpretation or writing of the report.
 The corresponding author had full access to all of the data in the study and had final responsibility for the decision to submit for publication.

-The Independent Scientific Advisory Committee (ISAC) approved the study and given only de-identifiable routinely collected data were used, no further approvals were required.
+Conflicts of interest

+Outside the submitted work, SH , NS and AD report no conflicts of interest.
+DPA reports grants from AMGEN, UCB Biopharma and Les Laboratoires Servier.
+CC reports personal fees from Alliance for Better Bone Health, Amgen, Eli Lilly, GSK, Medtronic, Merck, Novartis, Pfizer, Roche, Servier, Takeda and UCB.
+RPV has received research funding from Kiowa Kirin, and lecture fees and/or consulting honoraria from Amgen, UCB, Kyowa Kirin Hakin, and Mereo Biopharma.
+MKJ reports grants from AMGEN, Kyowa Kiran Hakin and consultanties from AMGEN, Internis, consilient Health, Mereo Biopharma, Kyowa Kirin Hakin and UK

+Figure Legends

+Figure 1: presence of comorbidities* in XLH cases and non-XLH controls

+Figure 2: distribution of IMD (national quintiles) within cases with linked data (n=38)

 REFERENCES